Costa Rican Beef Picadillo for Casados and Gallos

 This picadillo de zanahoria con vainica is wonderful because it can be made ahead, and is often an integral part of the casado meal.

-I love this dish for so many reasons… A crowd-favorite comfort food, it can be made ahead and still tastes wonderful when reheated.
+I love this dish for so many reasons… A favorite comfort food, it still tastes wonderful when reheated.
 It’s super budget-friendly, it feeds a crowd (I made a double batch for our housewarming party and everyone ate heartily!), kids like it, and it’s not too high in sodium.

 Costa Rican Picadillo Recipe